Chief Stephen Osita Osadebe

-Chief Stephen Osita Osadebe (17 March 1936 - 11 May 2007), often referred to as just Osita Osadebe, was a Nigerian Igbo highlife musician from Atani.
+Chief Stephen Osita Osadebe (17 March 1936 - 11 May 2007), often referred to as just Osa Nkwa, was a Nigerian Igbo highlife musician from Atani.
 During his career spanning over four decades, he became one of the best known musicians of Igbo highlife.
 His best-known hit was the 1984 single "Osondi Owendi", which established him as a leader in the highlife genre and was one of Nigeria's most popular records ever.

 Biography

 Osadebe was born on 17 March 1936, in the Igbo town of Atani, the city on the eastern bank of the Niger River in Ogbaru Local Government Area of Anambra State, Southeastern Nigeria.
 He came from a line of singers and dancers in Igboland.
 His genre, Highlife, encompassed Igbo and traditional musical elements.
 Along with this, calypso, Samba, bolero, rumba, Jazz and waltz were also present in Osadebe's musical style.
 It was in his high school years in Onitsha, a major commercial city near Atani, that Osadebe grew interested in music.